aws-samples/aws-transit-gateway-static-route-automation/README.md

 2. Clone or Download this repository into your local machine
 3. Follow instructions below to build a sam project.

-!!
-Make sure you're deploying the template into us-west-2 (Oregon) AWS Region.
-That's where all the TGW Network Manager Events appear by default.
+:exclamation::exclamation: Make sure you're deploying the template into us-west-2 (Oregon) AWS Region.
+That's where all the TGW Network Manager Events appear by default.:exclamation::exclamation:

 To build project:
 ```